 Now nobody is perfect and don’t suddenly feel your boss is not a good one is they lack one or more of the above.
 The reality is, you know when someone makes you feel bad, low, like a commodity and is in general a bad person to others, it’s no different to how you would expect a friend or person you know to treat you, you deserve respect and when you don’t feel like you have that, it becomes clear that leadership is failing.

 Be aware, as a person that in this world, there are people from all walks, backgrounds, lifestyles, upbringings, cultures and because of this, inherently people may not always get along, it’s simply a fact of life.
-But it should not stop each of us respecting our differences, as other than a title in a workplace, there is no difference between you and your boss, so with this in mind, imagine that maybe their attitude or behaviour is a reflection of other troubling things going on in their life?
+But it should not stop each of us respecting our differences, as other than a title in a workplace, there is no difference between you and your boss, so with this in mind, imagine that maybe their attitude or behavior is a reflection of other troubling things going on in their life?
 It’s not professional to bring home to work, but nonetheless it happens and if your boss seems to be more commanding and derogatory than normal, as a human being, ask them if they are OK?
 We all have pressures and stress at times, including them.
 The purpose of this understanding is to try and take away the personal element of ‘attack’ and degrade that people feel when they think someone who is apparently senior to them, is treating them as a lesser human being.
-When in reality, it’s just one person potentially venting towards another, there is no attack, no hierarchy and in reality no one person is better or more important than the other, so don’t allow the long standing autocracy of employment make you feel like any lesser of a person, as it may be nothing at all to do with you as to why you boss is the way they are, it could be something completely unrelated.
+When in reality, it’s just one person potentially venting towards another, there is no attack, no hierarchy and in reality no one person is better or more important than the other, so don’t allow the long standing autocracy of employment make you feel like any lesser of a person, as it may be nothing at all to do with you as to why your boss is the way they are, it could be something completely unrelated.

-Happiness, in our opinion is the most important factor when working, as you spend such a considerable amount of your time in the workplace, there simply is nothing more important than your well being.
+Happiness, in our opinion is the most important factor when working, as you spend such a considerable amount of your time in the workplace, there simply is nothing more important than your wellbeing.
 In the end, you can read all the articles you like, tell yourself as much as you like, but if you simply do not get along with your boss, maybe it’s just worth looking to new pastures.

 However, that last statement is very much subjective to the situation, so here are some examples of what to do if you find yourself at this point: